canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/get-started-with-corda/get-started-with-corda.md

 ## Running from terminal
 Duration: 5:00

-To begin the setup process, start the deploy nodes Gradle task
+To begin the setup process, start the `deployNodes` Gradle task
 * In the same terminal (inside the cloned directory), run the following command:

 ```